Mvgnu/MCP-Host/backend/README.md

 `promotion_posture_deltas`/`removed_promotion_ids` so clients can replay posture narrative changes without rehydrating from the CLI transcripts.

+Lifecycle snapshots also expose a `promotion_runs` array so operators can correlate promotion verdicts with the remediation automation that a promotion staged or refreshed.
+The backend reuses the promotion orchestration helper to hydrate the latest per-workspace automation runs, and SSE delta envelopes now include `promotion_run_deltas`/`removed_promotion_run_ids` so clients can diff automation refreshes without dropping cached state.

 ### Backend crate structure

 To avoid the duplicate-type compilation failures that occurred when both the library and binary